The Financial Services Compensation Scheme

 Keep track of your money and the rest of your financial life, no matter which bank or building society you use.
 Try Plans for free today >

 Who owns whom?

 To help you work out how safe your cash is we've compiled a list of the biggest British banking and savings providers, showing you who owns whom.

 With hundreds of different institutions to choose from, we haven't listed them all here.
 Instead, we've concentrated on the UK's biggest brands.

-Remember, you get only one lot of £85,000 of FSCS protection per person for the total amount you hold across these banking licences.
+Remember, you get only one lot of £85,000 of FSCS protection per person (£75,000 from 1st January 2016) for the total amount you hold across these banking licences.